Steveplays28/nularc/docs/README.md

   </Reference>
 </ItemGroup>
 ```
-<sup>Make sure to change the path to the location of the dll!</sup>
+!> Make sure to change the path to the location of the dll!

 This library works with any .NET 6 project.
 Example code (made for Godot 4.0):